 Finely chopping the chocolate results in small shards that won't sink in the batter.
 Use a spring-loaded ice cream scoop to transfer batter to muffin cups with ease.

 Preheat oven to 350 degrees.
 Line 24 standard muffin cups with paper liners.
 In a small bowl, combine espresso powder and 2 teaspoons hot water.
 Stir espresso and chocolate into batter; divide among muffin cups.
 Bake until a toothpick inserted in center of a cupcake comes out with a few moist crumbs attached, about 20 minutes, rotating halfway through.
 Let cool in pans on wire racks 5 minutes, then transfer cupcakes to racks and let cool completely.
+(Unfrosted cupcakes may be stored, in airtight containers, at room temperature, up to 2 days.)

 Set a large bowl over (not in) a pot of barely simmering water.
 Add sugar, egg whites, and cream of tartar and whisk constantly until mixture is warm and frothy and sugar is dissolved, about 4 minutes.
 Remove bowl from heat and, using an electric mixer, beat on medium until soft peaks form, about 4 minutes.
 Increase speed to high and beat until whites form medium-stiff, glossy peaks, about 3 minutes.